gmailunsubscribehow to

 1. Use Gmail's Unsubscribe + Manage subscriptions for the low-hanging fruit.

-3. Repeat monthly; it takes 10 minutes.
+3. Repeat monthly.
+It takes 10 minutes.

 You'll notice the quiet immediately.